Zolske/yahtzee-dice-roller/README.md

 - **CSS** for styling the site
 - **JavaScript** for functionality and logic
 - **Git** for version control (back up)
-- **GitHub** for making the sites source code accessible and deploying the site via "GitHub Pages"
+- **GitHub** for making the source code accessible and deploying the site via "GitHub Pages"

 ---